 Start a quick conversation

-Double-tap the Option key from any application
+Double-tap the Option key from any application.

-Type your message in the text box that appears
+Type your message in the text box that appears.

-Click the arrow icon or press Enter to send your message to Claude
+Click the arrow icon or press Enter to send your message to Claude.

 Capture a screenshot

-Open quick entry by double-tapping the Option key
+Open quick entry by double-tapping the Option key.

-The screenshot will be attached to your message
+The screenshot will be attached to your message to Claude.

 Share an application window

-Open quick entry by double-tapping the Option key
+Open quick entry by double-tapping the Option key.

-Click an application window to attach its contents to your message
+Click an application window to attach its contents to your message.

-Add any additional context or questions
+Add any additional context or questions.

-Send your message to Claude
+Send your message to Claude.

 Use voice dictation

-Press Caps Lock to start dictating (if enabled)
+Press Caps Lock to start dictating (if enabled).

-Speak your message—you'll see your words transcribed in real-time
+Speak your message—you'll see your words transcribed in real-time.

-Press Caps Lock again to stop dictating
+Press Caps Lock again to stop dictating.

-Review your transcribed message
+Review your transcribed message.

-Click the arrow to send it to Claude
+Click the arrow to send it to Claude.

 Customizing shortcuts

-Open Claude for Desktop
+Open Claude Desktop.

-Go to Settings > General (under Desktop App)
+Go to Settings > General (under Desktop app).

 Double-tap Option (default)